-- Medical Radiography program applicants must have a standard high school diploma or a GED. - Medical Radiography program applicants must have a minimum GPA of 2.5 from high school or college. - GED students must have a minimum score of 500. - Medical Radiography program applicants must successfully complete the entrance assessment. - A personal interview and recommendation from Program Director or designee is required.
+- Medical Radiography program applicants must have a standard high school diploma or a GED. - Medical Radiography program applicants must successfully complete the entrance assessment. - A personal information session with the Program Director or designee is required.

-Qualified applicants who rank highest on the admissions criteria and successfully complete an interview with the Medical Radiography Program Director or designee are considered for admission to the program.
+Qualified applicants who rank highest on the admissions criteria and complete an information session with the Medical Radiography Program Director or designee are considered for admission to the program.
 Students will be selected based on a point system.
 The following criteria will be evaluated: